-English Language Development Programs and Resources offered by the Public Affairs Section
+English Language Development Programs and Resources offered by the Public Diplomacy Section

 The American English website provides resources for teaching and learning English as a Foreign Language (EFL), exploring American culture, and encouraging conversation within the global EFL community.

 The English Teaching Forum, a journal for English teachers outside the United States, is published four times a year (January, April, July, and October).
-In Turkmenistan, it is distributed by the Public Affairs Section and American Corners.
-There is also an on-line edition of the Forum at https://americanenglish.state.gov/forum
+An on-line edition of the Forum magazine is available at https://americanenglish.state.gov/forum.

 You can submit your articles to Forum Magazine by following these instructions.
 To be considered for publication, manuscripts should be typed, double-spaced, and have margins of at least three centimeters.
 They should also be accompanied by a statement indicating whether they have been submitted for publication elsewhere.
 Anything written for submission to Forum should be sent to the following address: